-Lifestyle newborn photographers tend to work in their clients home using natural light and sometimes outdoor with older babies.
+Lifestyle newborn photographers tend to work in their clients’ homes using natural light and sometimes outdoors with older babies.

 There is no right or wrong when it comes to location.
-Some parents appreciate the idea of getting out of the house during those blurry first two weeks after birth, dressing up, putting a bit of makeup and feeling somewhat human.
+Some parents appreciate the idea of getting out of the house during those blurry first two weeks after birth, dressing up, putting on a bit of makeup, and feeling somewhat human.

-Others would rather stay in the comfort of their home and not have to go out or want to capture some of their house in the photos: their newborn first home.
+Others would rather stay in the comfort of their home and not have to go out or want to capture part of their house in the photos: their newborn first home.

 When you have older siblings, it’s a good idea to think where they may be most comfortable.